samuel-marafigo/PDC_calculator/README.md

 4. Roadmap

-1)Add a menu-based user interface
+1)Add a simple user interface

 2)Make the code less dependent on the table layout